 In this lesson, students will learn about the concepts of evolution and natural selection through playing Perfect Strain, a digital game-based learning (DGBL) module.
 The DGBL module allows them to explore and apply the concepts they are learning within an interactive world using artificial selection to see the effects of selection pressures such as mutations and evolutionary adaptation.

 How do environmental forces change a species?

-Students will watch the "What is Natural Selection?" video.
+Students watch the "What is Natural Selection?" video.

-Use the Concept Card Mapping strategy to make students think more about the relations between the concepts they've learned so far.
+Students use the Concept Card Mapping strategy to learn more about the relations between the concepts they've learned so far.

 Students play the third mission of Perfect Strain to continue exploring and applying the concepts they have learned about evolution.

-Use the Human Scatter Graph strategy to evaluate student learning.
+Students use the Human Scatter Graph strategy to demonstrate learning.

 K20 Game Portal accounts or iPad apps of Perfect Strain

 Have student's watch the "What is Natural Selection?" video.
 This video is nine minutes long and introduces many of the concepts that students will be further exposed to as they begin playing the Perfect Strain DGBL module.